Last Updated on May 7, 2023 by Dave Schoenbeck

 It’s a dilemma that many agency owners and CEOs face: should you hire for potential or experience?
-On the one hand, an experienced, higher-paid creative can perform immediately on the job.
-But, on the other hand, someone with less experience but high potential might be more affordable and have a higher long-term career trajectory.
+On the one hand, an experienced, higher-paid creative can perform immediately.
+But on the other hand, someone with less experience but high potential might be more affordable and have a higher long-term career trajectory.

 Hiring Talent vs. Experience